-Do I have a tuberous breast deformity and if I do what can be done to fix this?
-Also, can the size of my aureolas be reduced?
+Do I have tuberous breast deformity and can it be fixed?
+Can areolas be reduced? (photo)

 Do I Have Tuberous Breasts